sjin09/TreeOfLife/README.md

-# Code accompanying *Germline and somatic mutational processes across the tree of life*
+# Code accompanying *Somatic and germline mutational processes across the Tree of Life*

 Preprint available is at bioRxiv, .